VNOpenAI/vnopenai.github.io/content/our-team/_index.md

 ---
 title: "Our Team"
-description: "Our team at VNOpenAI"
+description: "Our Engineers and Contributors"
 draft: false
 ---